OctopusDeploy/blog/blog/2023-06/using-the-deploy-a-bicep-template-step/index.md

 You can store the templates using the source code editor or packages when configuring the **Deploy a Bicep template** step.

-The first and easier option is the Source Code editor.
+The first and easier option is the source code editor.
 Here you can directly edit your Bicep template.

 Alternatively, you can store your Bicep files in a package and provide a path to the template.
 When you use packages, you can provide many Bicep templates and reference modules in [local files](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules#local-file) using relative paths.
 You need to provide the relative path to the Bicep template file contained in the package when using packages.